Fishmonger

 • prepare orders for shop customers and restaurants

-• keep work areas clean
+• keep equipment and work areas clean

 Working environment